Forward Learning with Top-Down Feedback: Empirical and Analytical Characterization: Abstract

 \section{Abstract}

 ``Forward-only'' algorithms, which train neural networks while avoiding a backward pass, have recently gained attention as a way of solving the biologically unrealistic aspects of backpropagation.
-Here, we first discuss the similarities between two ``forward-only'' algorithms, the Forward-Forward and PEPITA frameworks, and demonstrate that PEPITA is equivalent to a Forward-Forward framework with top-down feedback connections.
-Then, we focus on PEPITA to address compelling challenges related to the ``forward-only'' rules, which include providing an analytical understanding of their dynamics and reducing the gap between their performance and that of backpropagation.
-We propose a theoretical analysis of the dynamics of PEPITA.
-In particular, we show that PEPITA is well-approximated by an ``adaptive-feedback-alignment'' algorithm and we analytically track its performance during learning in a prototype high-dimensional setting.
-Finally, we develop a strategy to apply the weight mirroring algorithm on ``forward-only'' algorithms with top-down feedback and we show how it impacts PEPITA's accuracy and convergence rate.
+Here, we first address compelling challenges related to the ``forward-only'' rules, which include reducing the performance gap with backpropagation and providing an analytical understanding of their dynamics.
+To this end, we show that the forward-only algorithm with top-down feedback is well-approximated by an ``adaptive-feedback-alignment'' algorithm, and we analytically track its performance during learning in a prototype high-dimensional setting.
+Then, we compare different versions of forward-only algorithms, focusing on the Forward-Forward and PEPITA frameworks, and we show that they share the same learning principles.
+Overall, our work unveils the connections between three key neuro-inspired learning rules, providing a link between ``forward-only'' algorithms, \textit{i.e.,} Forward-Forward and PEPITA, and an approximation of backpropagation, \textit{i.e.,} Feedback Alignment.